flxzt/rnote/README.md

 This is my first Rust and GTK project and I am learning as I go along.
 Its not unlikely to blow up your computer. ;)

 ## Installation
-Rnote is available as flatpak on flathub:
+Rnote is available as  a flatpak on Flathub:

 <a href='https://flathub.org/apps/details/com.github.flxzt.rnote'><img width='240' alt='Download on Flathub' src='https://flathub.org/assets/badges/flathub-badge-en.png'/></a>